codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

 ---
-title: "Recover runtimes"
+title: "Runtime recovery"
 description: ""
 group: runtime
 toc: true
 ---

-In case of cluster failure, you can recover the runtime installed in the cluster from the runtime installation repository containing the resources.
+In case of cluster failure, you can restore the runtime from the runtime installation repository in the failed cluster containing the resources.
 Runtime recovery is possible for partial or complete cluster failures.
-You can reinstall the runtime in the same or a different cluster.
+You can restore the runtime in the same or a different cluster.

 The installation process:
 * Applies `argo-cd` from the installation manifests in your repo to your cluster
 * Associates `argo-cd` with the existing installation repo
 * Applies the runtime and `argo-cd` secrets to the cluster
-* Updates the runtime config map (`<runtime-name>.yaml` in the `bootstrap` directory) with the new cluster configuration
+* Updates the runtime config map (`<runtime-name>.yaml` in the `bootstrap` directory) with the new cluster configuration for these fields:

-All other fields such as `cluster`, `ingressClassName`, `ingressController` and `ingressHost` remain unchanged.
+  `cluster`
+  `ingressClassName`
+  `ingressController`
+  `ingressHost`

 ### Before you begin